Asiatic lion conservation

 Protecting the remaining Gir lions is crucial to enable the population to grow and ensure the survival of this irreplaceable species.
-ZSL is working with partners in India, including the Wildlife Institute of India and Gujarat Forest Department to safeguard Asiatic lions.
+Together with our partners in India and with the support of Liontrust, we have built a lasting infrastructure to safeguard Asiatic lions.

-Experts across ZSL have provided training, expertise and support to Asiatic lion conservation programmes in the Gir Forest.
+Our experts have provided their support and training to create a legacy of ongoing Asiatic lion conservation programmes in the Gir Forest.

-Thankfully, poaching is not a problem in the Gir Forest at the moment, due to dedicated and skilled forest rangers but it is always a potential concern with such precious wildlife.
-ZSL worked with the Gir’s rangers to implement a new patrol based monitoring system to give staff clearer and more scientific data on what is happening in the protected area, helping to identify threats and monitor activity.
+Thankfully, poaching is not a problem in the Gir Forest currently, due to dedicated and skilled forest rangers but it is always a potential concern with such precious wildlife.
+We worked with the Gir’s rangers to implement a new patrol-based monitoring system to give staff clearer and more scientific data on what is happening in the protected area, helping to identify threats and monitor activity.

-SMART (Spatial Monitoring and Reporting Tool) was developed by conservation organisations including ZSL and is a combination of software, training materials and patrolling standards to establish effective patrolling systems, monitor wildlife populations and movements and identify threats such as poaching or disease.
+We developed SMART (Spatial Monitoring and Reporting Tool) a combination of software, training materials and patrolling standards to establish effective patrolling systems, monitor wildlife populations and movements and identify threats such as poaching or disease.
+Empowering local conservation groups with cutting-edge technology to better protect their lions.

 Living alongside human populations, Asiatic lions in the Gir face threats from human activity.
 Local communities in and around the Gir Forest have learned to share their space with the growing lion population, however, in the past animals got trapped in local wells, or have come into conflict with humans.

-They also trained vets to intubate anaesthetised lions to help them breathe, a technique ZSL staff learned from working with tigers, which could mean the difference between life and death for a sick lion.
+We trained vets to intubate anaesthetised lions to help them breath, a technique our staff learned from working with tigers at our conservation zoos, which could mean the difference between life and death for a sick lion.
+Establishing cutting-edge healthcare for the lions, which will be essential in driving forward their ongoing journey of recovery.

 Sakkarbaug Zoo in Gujarat is home to nearly 50 Asiatic lions and is an important conservation breeding population.
-ZSL partnered with zookeepers and veterinarians at Sakkarbaug to share best practices in animal care and breeding.
+We partnered with zookeepers and veterinarians at Sakkarbaug to share best practices in animal care and breeding.
+Helping their Zoo play an active and crucial role in Asiatic lion conservation for years to come, to push forward the recovery of the species.

-Teams from Sakkarbaug Zoo will also visit ZSL London Zoo and ZSL Whipsnade Zoo to shadow zookeepers and continue to learn from one another.
+Teams from Sakkarbaug have also visited our conservation zoos at London and Whipsnade to shadow zookeepers and continue to learn from one another.

-ZSL’s senior learning manager, Rachel Haydon, worked with staff at Sakkarbaug Zoo and other local conservation organisations to help shape their plans for the development of educational activities around wildlife conservation in the Gir Forest National Park.
+We worked with staff at Sakkarbaug Zoo and other local conservation organisations to help shape their plans for the development of educational activities around wildlife conservation in the Gir Forest National Park.
+Inspiring a lifelong love of animals in the conservationists of tomorrow within India.